CThomson2/rathburn-monorepo/UI-REFACTORING.md

 - Expand the shared package with more configurable components
 - Add storybook documentation for the shared UI components
 - Set up automated tests to ensure components render consistently across platforms

+An (integer) number of drums, in this batch, currently in stock

+I did some rapid development recently, making a new feature revolving around the user workflow of shcheduling production (distillation) processes (the app is for internal company use).
+I worked on it with a colleague, and there are a few issues with the system design for this feature, though I think it's just a case of ironing out a few small wrinkles - type errors, DB naming conflicts etc.

+So, this feature encompasses both the web app and mobile app, as well as database functionality.
+You will need to use the Supabase MCP server to list the DB tables, query it to get an understanding of the logic and functionality, constraints etc.

+This feature is in the form of a workflow, which is initiiated in a user form (UI) on the nextJS web app.
+The components for this are in web/src/features/production/components. (please ignore the adjacent folder "<...>/production/production", this is irrelevant.
+Just the production/components folder is what we're focusing on.

+The barrel export file:@index.ts shows which components are used.
+The producrtion UI features are in two places:
+- the global layout sidebnar, @app-sidebar.tsx .
+Specifically, the "Production" dropdown in the sidebar menu.
+Right now, the only one of the three items in the production sidebar section that is active is the "schedule_distillation".
+When clicked, this opens a 3-step modal: @create-job-modal.tsx  (three views to click through).

+You'll see the term "job" a lot in the code for this feature.
+This means a production job, which is an operation in the physical business for transporting and distilling our raw materials.
+This is the "entry point" table in the supabase `production` schema.
+We will focus on this schema mainly, though others will be involved later.
+Always list tables from `public` too when using supabase as some functions and views are defined in public even if they relate to the production schema.

+The production form (@production-form.tsx ) is used to generate (insert) a new record into the `jobs` table, and I think it will also insert record(s) into the `operations` table (which is a child table of `jobs`).
+(When I use table names assume it's `production` schema here).

+We are now moving into discussion on the `inventory` schema too.
+The inventory schema contains tables representing our stock, i.e. the stock that will be scheduled for a production run.
+There are interlinking relations between these schemas.
+See `inveetnrory.batches`, `inventory.drums`.
+The user who fills out the production schedule form will specify a specific `item` to be produced. `invetntory.items` is a reference table (constant, fixed data for our purposees). `items` is a table listing every single distinct raw material item.
+By `item`, I mean that we can habe two records for the material Acetone, if each is manufactured by a different one of our suppliers. `items` records are unique by the combined index (material_id, supplier_id).

+`batches` is a table of actual batches in stock (batches of raw materials/drums).
+This is a dynamic table, changing as inventory levels change.
+It has a `total_volume` field.

+**Important point on `total_volume`**: